Skip to main content

 7 min read

-Here is the wireshark output of the extension:
+Below is the wireshark output of the extension, where the "Server Name" is clients5.google.com

 Extension: server_name (len=24)